inyoungoh-cde/inyoungoh-cde.github.io/index.md

 toc: false
 ---

 Hi!
 I am a Ph.D. candidate in the Department of Mechanical and Robotics Engineering at GIST, Republic of Korea.
-My research focuses on human-centered AI systems that enhance usability and accessibility.
+My research focuses on understanding human perception of 2D and 3D environments, developing geometry-based deep learning methods, integrating analytic geometric priors with modern neural architectures, and designing AR/VR/MR remote-collaboration platforms.
 I identify challenges people encounter in real-world contexts and develop systems that effectively support their needs.
 I enjoy applying recent AI technologies to my work and exploring how AI can practically support human.

 I will receive my Ph.D. from School of Integrated Technology at GIST, where I was advised by Prof. Jin-Hyuk Hong in SCILAB.